dapak2002/programming-languages-2022/must-reads.md

 I list some books that stood the test of time and are less technical and of wider interest, more foundational than practical.
 Not required reading, but great background if you like to read widely.

 - Hofstadter: [Goedel, Escher, Bach](https://en.wikipedia.org/wiki/G%C3%B6del,_Escher,_Bach).
 A wide ranging book bringing together history, art, music and computer science.
 Contains a lot of rewriting and computability theory.
 The reader ends up with a proof of Goedel's incompleteness theorem, without going through a technical and advanced course of logic.
+See also [my notes](GEB.md).

 - Smullyan: [To Mock a Mockingbird](https://en.wikipedia.org/wiki/To_Mock_a_Mockingbird).
 Presents a deep but playful account of combinatory logic and the lambda-calculus.
 Entirely formulated as a sequence of logic puzzles that should be accessible to everybody with a taste for these kind of mind teasers.
 If you do, also check out other books by Smullyan.